Russia tells diplomats to leave Kyiv in case Moscow launches mass strikes

 “It will be the first time in many, many years they cannot afford military equipment, and they fear drones may buzz over Red Square.
 This is telling,” he said.

-Zelenskyy said Russia was redeploying air defences from its regions to around Moscow in preparation for the May 9 military parade, adding that the move creates space for more Ukrainian long-range attacks.
+Writing on X on Thursday morning, Zelenskyy said Russia was redeploying air defences from its regions to around Moscow in preparation for the May 9 military parade and suggested that the move creates space for more Ukrainian long-range attacks.

-“This indicates that the Russian leadership is not preparing for the ceasefire that has been the subject of so many statements, and is more concerned about its parade in Moscow than about the rest of Russia,” Zelenskyy posted on X.
+“This indicates that the Russian leadership is not preparing for the ceasefire that has been the subject of so many statements, and is more concerned about its parade in Moscow than about the rest of Russia,” Zelenskyy said.

 “At the same time, we observe that this creates additional opportunities for our long-range sanctions.
 We will define our corresponding priorities,” he added.